AgLanta Grows-A-Lot: Urban Farms

-- Five-year "Licensure Agreement" between the farmer and CoA.
+- Five-year "Licensure Agreement" between the farmer, Groundwork Atlanta, CoA, and Georgia Power.

 - "Certificate of General Liability Insurance" in the amount of no less than $1 million with the City of Atlanta listed as an additionally insured party.
-Please see the link to Groundwork Atlanta shared Urban Agriculture Insurance policies on the resource page.
+Please see the link to shared urban agriculture insurance policies on the resource page.

 - Proof of a farm bank account.